Teal-c/rtModern-Remix/README.md

 # rtModern - ruTorrent themes

+Do the themes work with your installation?
+In order to fill the table, give me your configurations in the [issues](https://github.com/Teal-c/rtModern-Remix/issues). 😘

  . | ruTorrent | version
 :---: | :---: | :---
 :heavy_check_mark: | [Novik/ruTorrent](https://github.com/Novik/ruTorrent) | v3.10, v4.0-beta.1